Skip to content

 It should be noted that boiling water does not do much in breaking down heavy metals and chemical contaminants; hence, it is uncertain if it destroys all microbial life.

-The question is whether any bacteria, viruses, protozoa can survive boiling water.
-If so, then we should be warry of the diseases they are associated with.
+The question is whether any bacteria, viruses, or protozoa can survive boiling water.
+If so, then we should be wary of the diseases they are associated with.
 And how serious are the sicknesses they cause?

 To kill all the bacteria, you need to boil your water at temperatures of at least 60 degrees Celsius for at least ten minutes.
-This is to sustain the temperature for long so as to kill all the pathogens that survive boiling.
+This is to sustain the temperature for a long to kill all the pathogens that survive boiling.

-However, the exact temperature and amount of time depending on the characteristics of the pathogens, which is different between species.
+However, the exact temperature and amount of time depend on the characteristics of the pathogens, which are different between species.

 To understand what amount of time boiled water takes to kill bacteria, it is good to know what the process of boiling water will do to the pathogens.